deepakricky/learning/README.md

 String is a data type in python.
 String is a sequence of characters enclosed in quotes.
+Strings are immutable which means that you cannot change them by running functions on them

 ESCAPE SEQUENCE CHARACTERS
 Sequence of characters after backslash "\" → Escape Sequence characters